 Freeze Dry deals 30 damage for and has a 50% chance to Paralyze the Defending Pokémon.
 It puts the target in Blizzard KO range, including Wigglytuff, possibly preventing it from attacking and retreating in the process.

 Blizzard deals 50 damage for , and can either damage your foe's Bench or your own Bench.
-50 damage finishes off Wigglytuff and the Big Basics after a Freeze Dry, and it can put the opponent's Big Basics in Hydro Pump's KO range.
+50 damage finishes off Wigglytuff and the Big Basics after a Freeze Dry, and the Bench damage can put the opponent's Big Basics in Hydro Pump's KO range.

 Toxic Gas shuts down all Pokémon Powers.
 In Base-Fossil, this shuts down Rain Dance, Transform and Invisible Wall.
 Not that great, but not too bad either.
 In Team Rocket however, it shuts down Hay Fever, so you can play Trainer cards.